spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-send-request-in-data-exchange-api.md

   - /docs/scos/dev/glue-api-guides/202304.0/data-exchange-api/how-to-guides/how-to-send-request-in-data-exchange-api.html
 ---

-This guide shows how to send a request in Data Exchange API.
+This guide shows how to send a request using the Data Exchange API.

 ## Prerequisites